Wach-E/Andela-Phase2-Practice-Project/Translations done/Getting Started With Cloud Marketplace.md

 sudo touch phpinfo.php
 ```

-- Paste some codes into the file:
+- Open the file using the nano editor and paste some codes into the file:

 ```
 sudo nano phpinfo.php